 Once you’ve registered you will be given two slips – one is your copy, and the other goes to the dealer – that indicates what room you’ll be playing in as well as a table and seat assignment.
 The WSOP has made things easy by colour-coding sections.

-For instance, if you’re assigned to play in the Amazon Room at Table 88 Seat 8, your ticket will have a corresponding colour such as “Blue.”
+For instance, if you’re assigned to play at Table 88 Seat 8, your ticket will have a corresponding colour such as “Blue”.
 Go to the room and simply look at the coloured signs hanging above each table to track down your seat.

 When you find it, the dealer will ask for their copy and your ID to ensure you’re actually the player listed on the ticket.
-Once verified, they’ll give you a stack, and you’re in action.
+Once verified, they’ll give you a stack of chips, and you’re in action.

 If perchance you late register a tournament, your slip may indicate that you need to visit a late registration desk.
 In that instance, you just go there, get verified, and the attendants will assign you a random open seat.